nbarretoMindera/Decoy/README.md

 # Decoy

-## ❓ So, what is Decoy?
+## ❓ What is Decoy?

-Decoy is a Swift package used to easily create local, mocked responses to network calls made via `URLSession` for XCUI tests.
-These are managed entirely within Xcode, and no HTTP server or other intermediary is required.
+Decoy is a Swift package that intercepts network requests made via URLSession and returns pre-configured mock responses (or records live responses) without the need for an external HTTP server.
+Designed primarily for XCUI tests, Decoy lets you simulate network responses entirely within Xcode, so your UI tests run quickly and reliably.

 Using Decoy, you can:
-* Use your app in production to automagically create a script of mocks.
+* **Record live responses**: Automatically capture real API responses and store them as mocks.
-* Queue specific mocked JSON responses to requests to specific endpoint URLs.
+* **Queue mocked responses**: Specify and queue JSON mocks for particular endpoint URLs.
-* Return those mocked responses in the order they were queued to create a flow.
+* **Replay mocks in sequence**: Return queued mocks in a controlled flow during testing.
-* Use `URLSession` as normal in your app's features, meaning Decoy is not exposed to your features internally.
+* **Keep production code untouched**: Your app uses URLSession as normal, and Decoy intercepts calls under the hood.

-## 🧱 And how do I implement it?
+## 🧱 How do I implement it?

 The `Decoy` package contains two targets: `Decoy` and `DecoyXCUI`, which are added as dependencies of your `App` and its `AppUITests` targets respectively.
 They're only a few kilobytes in size and will have no major impact on the size of your release binary in the App Store.
 Decoy works best when your app uses a shared instance of `URLSession`, as in this case, you only need `import Decoy` once.
 To get up and running: